Simpson University celebrates start of new Science and Nursing Building

 “Today is kind of a fulfillment of that dream from the ‘60s,” he said, standing on a stage in front of the construction site.

-The two-story, $6.5 million building will house classrooms, offices, clinical skills labs, patient simulation zones, and specialized areas for physics, microbiology, genetics, chemistry, organismal studies, and anatomy.
+The two-story, $6.5 million building will house classrooms, offices, clinical skills labs, patient simulation zones, and specialized areas for physics, microbiology, genetics, chemistry, ecology, and anatomy.

 Professor Larry Siemens, chair of the Science Department, noted the growth of the sciences at Simpson, with a biology program added in 2007 and the number of science faculty growing from two to six.
 Simpson has 38 students in biology and 20 in math this fall.